TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

 You will be removed from receiving future email solicitations, though you will still receive any email solicitations processed before this request was received.
 Please know that it may take up to 7 days to remove you from our emailing solicitation lists.
 If you choose to be removed from our emailing solicitation lists you will still continue to receive order and confirmation emails as well as emails relating to your other transactions.
 We will also no longer share your information with third parties for direct marketing purposes.

 Are Redcats USA Division Credit Cards Available?
 Yes.
-You can apply for a BrylaneHome (includes BrylaneHome Kitchen), Jessica London, KingSize, Woman Within, Roaman‘s and OneStopPlus, credit card account or Visa® Card account or a Sportsman‘s Guide Visa® Card account issued by Comenity Bank to receive special offers and participate in exclusive brand benefits.
+You can apply for a BrylaneHome (includes BrylaneHome Kitchen), Jessica London, KingSize, Woman Within, Roaman‘s and OneStopPlus, credit card account or a Sportsman‘s Guide Visa® Card account issued by Comenity Bank to receive special offers and participate in exclusive brand benefits.

 When you apply for one of these credit cards online, you provide your financial and personal information needed to process your application directly to Comenity Bank.
 Redcats USA is independent of and not affiliated with Comenity Bank.